-It acts as an anti-bacterial, anti-viral and an expectorant, which means it helps the body to eliminate stubborn mucus.
+It acts as an antibacterial, anti-viral and an expectorant, which means it can help the body to eliminate stubborn mucus.

 Pelargonium is traditionally used to relieve cold symptoms such as a blocked or a runny nose, coughs and a sore throat.